srdc/cda2fhir/README.md

 |Allergies and Intolerances| AllergyIntolerance|
 |Encounters| Encounter|

-In addition to the section level mappings, cda2fhir also supports Patient, Practitioner, PractitionerRole, Organization, Device, DocumentReference, Composition, and Provenance objects.
+In addition to the above mappings, cda2fhir also uses and supports the Patient, Practitioner, PractitionerRole, Organization, Device, DocumentReference, Composition, and Provenance FHIR Resources.

-Amida has implemented a number of additional features.
-These include:
+**This version of the cda2fhir library implements several additional features not present in the SRDC version.
+These include:**

-* cda2fhir is now capable of generating transactional bundles.
+* cda2fhir is now capable of generating "transactional" bundles.
 * cda2fhir now supports the generation of Provenance objects, optionally taking in an Identifier resource and string representation of the source file to generate the accompanying Device and DocumentReference resources respectively.
+* Bundles now de-duplicate against themselves for certain resources; this is done to prevent duplicate resources from being created in a FHIR server, and works together with the ifNoneExist parameters.
-* Bundles now de-duplicate certain resources.
-Medications are deduplicated based on coding entries, and Organizations and Practitioners are deduplicated based on identifier.
+  * Medications are de-duplicated based on their encoding.
+  * Organizations and Practitioners are deduplicated based on identifier.
-* Bundles now use the ifNoneExist parameter to prevent duplicate resources from being created on a target FHIR server.
-The URL parameters generated use the identifier field to ensure no duplicates exist, with the exception of the medication resource (which uses coding).
+* Bundles now use the "ifNoneExist" parameter to prevent duplicate resources from being created on a target FHIR server.
+This parameter uses the identifier field to prevent duplicates for all resources, with the exception of:
+  * Medications which is de-duplicated based on encoding, and
+  * Provenance and DocumentReference resources, which are not de-duplicated for attribution purposes.
-* An integration test now uses Docker to automatically provision a HAPI FHIR server, post a transactional bundle to it, spot check for issues, and automatically de-provision the server.
+* An integration test now uses Docker to automatically provision a HAPI FHIR server, post a transactional bundle to it, and.spot check for issues.
+Once complete this process will automatically de-provision the server.
-* Field-level data mappings are no longer statically maintained, and are instead generated from the source code using Jolt.
+* Field-level data mappings are no longer statically maintained, and are instead generated from the source code using [Jolt](https://github.com/bazaarvoice/jolt).
 These mappings are validated by testing resources against the output of the cda2fhir library against the output created using Jolt templates.
 For instructions on generating the documentation, look [here]().
-* cda2fhir now has a utility that enables users to generate documentation of un-mapped fields for a given document.
+* cda2fhir now has a utility that enables users to generate a record of un-mapped fields for a given input document.
 Instructions on how to use this utility may be found [here]().

-Amida has also made numerous small improvements to the code, please review the changelog for complete details.

 ## Installation

-Apache Maven is required to build cda2fhir.
+This project is built in Java, using version 1.8, and uses Apache Maven for dependency management.
 Please visit [Maven's website](http://maven.apache.org/) in order to install Maven on your system.
+To run the project's tests, your system will require Docker; please visit [Docker's website](https://www.docker.com/) for installation instructions.

 Under the root directory of the cda2fhir project run the following: